ArPiRobot/arpirobot.github.io/docs/setup/setuppi.md

 - A PC program to configure the robot (ArPiRobot Deploy Tool)
 - An Operating System (OS) on the raspberry pi with custom modifications (Customized Raspbian Image or ArPiRobot Image).
 - A python library to enable use of motors and other devices in robot code (ArPiRobot-PythonLib)
-- A set of scripts and services to configure/control the Pi on the robot (ArPiRobot-RaspbianTools)
+- A set of scripts and services to configure/control the Pi on the robot (ArPiRobot-Tools)

-The RaspbianTools and PythonLib are packaged as an update zip for a specific ArPiRobot image and can be sent to and installed on the robot using the Deploy Tool.
+The ArPiRobot-Tools and PythonLib are packaged as an update zip for a specific ArPiRobot image and can be sent to and installed on the robot using the Deploy Tool.
 So the components you'll need to worry about are:

 **On the Pi**

 - An OS Image
-- An Update (which includes the PythonLib and Raspbian Tools)
+- An Update (which includes the PythonLib and ArPiRobot-Tools)

 **On the PC**